CentreSecuriteIA/tricots/README.md

 for task in tasks:
     # 3. We set the log file to use for this task.
     tricot.new_log_file(f"logs/{task}.log")
     # 4. We run the agent as usual.
+Somewhere in its code, it will call the (now patched) openai api.
     agent.run(task)
 ```